via-development/terms-of-service/README.md

 `3.` You may not use Mr Poll to intentionally harrass or discriminate against other users.

 `4.` You may not use Mr Poll to spread false information

+**If at any point these rules are violated your discord account will be blacklisted and banned from our discord server.**